PIM

 Image Source: Spanx

-Each of these seven D2C apparel brands has succeeded by retaining control of their products and building direct relationships with customers that demand a seamless buying experience, loyalists who care about social and environmental impact, and people who want the best quality at a fair price.
+Each of these seven DTC fashion brands has succeeded by retaining control of their products and building direct relationships with customers who demand a seamless buying experience, loyalists who care about social and environmental impact, and people who want the best quality at a fair price.

 The route to that outcome is often streamlined product offerings with the right level of choice, as well as exceptional and responsive customer service.